torch-core/tep-vault-standard/tep-vault.md

 ###### Single-Asset Storage

-For vaults managing a single underlying asset, the following persistent storage variables MUST be implemented in the contract’s data cell, extending TEP-74 Jetton storage requirements.
+For vaults managing a single underlying asset, the following persistent storage variables SHOULD be implemented in the contract’s data cell.

 - **`totalAssets`**
   - **Description**: Total amount of the underlying asset managed by the vault.